-In this episode, Katie and Chris discuss the process of submitting for awards, whether they matter, which ones matter, and what a potential awards strategy should accomplish.
+In this episode, Katie and Chris discuss the process of submitting for awards, do awards matter, which ones matter, and what a potential awards strategy should accomplish.
 Tune in to find out why awards aren’t just vanity, and how they’re part of the decision-making process for sales and marketing.

 Subscribe To This Show!